Joint-Jam/joint-jam.github.io/README.md

 - React Router v6 is installed.
 Make sure you're looking at the right docs.
 - Tailwind CSS is installed.
 - Typings are automatically generated for .css files.
+- clsx can be used to split CSS class strings onto multiple lines and for conditional styling.

 ## Folders